Lewis County, Washington: Parks and recreation

 As of 2022, Lewis County directly oversees 164.0 acre of parks.
 Recreation areas and sites under the auspices of the Lewis County Parks and Recreation Department include Adna's Back Memorial Park and Rose Parks, Centralia's Schaefer County Park, Claquato Church, Cowlitz River Park (Packwood Park), South County Regional Park in Toledo, and St. Urban Church.
 The county honors the travels of pioneer Ezra Meeker on the Oregon Trail with several historical markers throughout the region.

 The Lewis County Historic Bike Ride is an annual, mid-spring fundraising event that began as a county-held historic celebration in the early 1990s.
 The ride starts in Mary's Corner and through a variety of course options, participants can travel to several small towns and communities in the county and can bike through Centralia and Chehalis.
 The route is often used as a warm-up by riders of the Seattle to Portland Bicycle Classic (STP).

 In 2010, the county declared that all parks under its jurisdiction were to be "No Shooting Zones".

 Infrastructure

 Healthcare

 Beginning in June 2025, ambulance services are provided by Medix Ambulance under county contract, replacing American Medical Response (AMR).
 The prior contract with AMR evolved from a joint initiative with St. Helens Hospital and a local emergency provider known as City Ambulance that began in May 1982.

-Utilites
+Transportation

+Early highways in Lewis County include White Pass Highway, which was completed and opened in August 1951, and Pacific Highway.
+Sections of the Pacific thoroughfare were converted into Interstate 5.

+Utilities

+Several dams have been built in the county to provide electricity to the region, including Cowlitz Falls Dam, Mayfield Dam, and Mossyrock Dam.
+Due to large amounts of discovered bituminous coal in Lewis County in 1951, the Centralia Steam-Electric Plant was constructed; the facility opened in 1971.

 The Lewis County Public Utility District (LCPUD) provides electricity to the county.
 In 2024, the LCPUD became a broadband internet service provider, offering high-speed internet to the region via a federal grant.
 The project, meant specifically for rural residents in the county, is expected to be completed in late 2027.